saramibreak/DiscImageCreator/README.md

   - RingPROTECH, ProRing [no signal sector]
      => The result doesn't match at each drives.
   - LaserLock [no signal sector, intentional C2 error]
      => The result doesn't match at each drives.
+(0xd8 ripping is more errors than 0xbe ripping.)
   - CodeLock [intentional C2 error, invalid sync]
      => Compared with CloneCD or CD Manipulator, plextor detects double errors.